Residential Treatment and Day Treatment for Adolescents with Depression

 Evidence-based Therapy for Teen Depression

 Adolescent clients in our treatment program for teen depression participate in individual and group therapy sessions focused on cognitive behavioral therapy (CBT) with elements of dialectical behavior therapy (DBT).
 This approach is referred to as DBT-informed CBT.
+Clients also participate in group based on ecological systems theory.
 Behavioral activation (BA) also is used to get teens active and engaged with their peers.

 CBT for Teen Depression